pftf/RPi4/Readme.md

   your ARM64 OS of choice or providing all the features you would expect from a regular UEFI platform.
 This is __EXPERIMENTAL__ software.

-* You will __NOT__ get SD or wireless support in Linux because current Linux kernels are missing updated SD/Wifi drivers with the required ACPI bindings.

 * You will __NOT__ get Ethernet networking support in Linux, unless you use a __recent__ Linux kernel (version 5.7 or later) or one into which the 5.7 fixes have been backported.

+* You will __NOT__ get SD or wireless support in Linux, unless you use a __recent__ Linux kernel (version 5.12 or later) or one into which the 5.12 fixes have been backported as well as a recent Linux wireless firmware package.

 * You may not be able to use more than 3 GB of RAM, even if you have a 4 GB or 8 GB model, unless your OS is patched for DMA access (which, in Linux, requires kernel